AI Summary

 What does MEAN stand for?

-MEAN is another well-known tech stack of web app development.
+MEAN is another well-known tech stack for web app development.
 For both client-side and server-side, it uses the same programming language – JavaScript.
-It is simple and open, therefore developers with basic knowledge of JavaScript can do well.
+It is simple and open, developers with basic knowledge of JavaScript can do well.

 Pros

-• Allows to create modules from Scratch saving a lot of development time
+- Allows the creation of modules from Scratch saving a lot of development time

 Cons